apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 ## STRING_BINARY function

-Converts a VARBINARY type into a hexadecimal-encoded string.
+Converts a VARBINARY value into a string that is its hexadecimal encoding.

 ### STRING_BINARY Syntax